-CMPC is a sub-committee of GALCO, with responsibility for the oversight and control of ANZ's capital and portfolio measurement framework, addressing economic and regulatory capital requirements.
-CMPC is also responsible for making capital management and portfolio measurement related recommendations to the Risk Committee and ANZ Board.
+CMPC is responsible for the oversight and control of the Group's capital and portfolio measurement framework, addressing economic and regulatory capital requirements and is also responsible for making capital management and portfolio measurement related recommendations to the Risk Committee and ANZ Board.
+The committee meets six times per year or on an 'as required' basis.
+CMPC is a sub-committee of GALCO.